Bora Bora's main attraction is the beautiful lagoon that fringes white

 however not all of them are near

 If you want to spend some vacation time frolicking off your over water bungalow or resort beach with snorkel and flippers, you will want to see what the Bora Bora resort snorkeling is like before you choose and book your resort.
+We also have a short list of the best Bora Bora resorts for snorkeling.

 Some Bora Bora resorts have inner lagoonariums that they have created, so that guests can snorkel at the resort.
 Others have natural coral gardens nearby and others are encouraging coral to grow near their overwater bungalows with coral regeneration programs.